freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/sass/create-reusable-css-with-mixins.md

 }
 ```

-It's a lot of typing to re-write this rule for all the elements that have a <code>box-shadow</code>, or to change each value to test different effects.
+It's a lot of typing to re-write this rule for all the elements that have a `box-shadow`, or to change each value to test different effects.
 Mixins are like functions for CSS.
 Here is how to write one:

 ```scss
 @mixin box-shadow($x, $y, $blur, $c){